-Besides these risk indicators, a DRAT covering liquidity has also been developed.
-These indicators can be compiled either at the institution level, assessing potential weaknesses in the positions held in a given currency, or at the level of the whole EU banking system in order to assess general patterns in the positions held in foreign currencies.
+Besides these risk indicators, a DRAT covering liquidity has also been identified.
+This indicators can be compiled either at an institution level, assessing potential weaknesses in the positions held in a given currency, or at the level of the whole EU banking system in order to assess general patterns in the positions held in foreign currencies.